-Yes, it’s the most basic step there is and it’s also extremely necessary in order to advance to any other step.
-Once you’re results are showing on the screen (by the way, you’ll want to do this on a computer and not a phone) you should scroll down to the bottom of the page and take notice of the following things:
+Yes, it’s the most basic step in doing SEO keyword research and it’s also extremely necessary in order to advance to any other step.
+Once your results are showing on the screen (by the way, you’ll want to do this on a computer and not a phone) you should scroll down to the bottom of the page and take notice of the following things:

 - Are there ANY ads at all on the page?